 Graduates of The School of Welding at DTC work in a wide range of positions within the welding industry, including manufacturing, construction, and maintenance.
 Many different career paths are available within the welding industry, such as steel welders, sheet metal workers, boilermakers, industrial maintenance welders, industrial shutdown welders, rig welders, motorsports welders, shipyard welders, military welders, and even underwater welders.

 Welding Program Overview

 Welding trade schools are the first step toward an exciting new career in this hands-on field.
-Here’s what you can expect when you choose Delta Technical College (DTC) for your welding training:
+Here’s what you can expect when you choose The School of Welding at Delta Technical College (DTC) for your welding training:

-For related information, check out our resource, What Does a Welder Do?
+To learn more, check out: What Does a Welder Do?

 Enrollment & Outcomes

 Enrollment and outcome information for all Mississippi-based campuses and the ACCSC annual reports for each program in Adobe PDF format.
 Please note, all programs are not offered at all campuses.
 For annual details, please visit our Welding enrollment and outcomes page.

 - DTC is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).

 - DTC is approved by the U.S. Department of Education to participate in federally-funded financial aid programs.